Initialization of a retention and recertification election, 5.6(1)

 Purpose and Summary

 The agency adopted emergency rules effective August 10, 2017, to implement provisions of 2017 Iowa Acts, House File 291.
-The agency subsequently adopted amendments to clarify the emergency rules, and those amendments will become effective June 13, 2018.
-This proposed amendment provides additional clarification to the rules regarding retention and recertification elections based on feedback and an internal review.
+The agency subsequently adopted amendments to clarify the emergency rules, and those amendments became effective June 13, 2018.

 This rule making has no fiscal impact to the State of Iowa.